kyma-incubator/compass/components/system-broker/README.md

 Director component must be started, too.
 To do this, go to the `compass/components/director/` directory and run the `run.sh` script.

-### Minikube
+### k3d

-The System Broker is a component that is part of the Compass installation, so it is enough to start Compass on `minikube`.
+The System Broker is a component that is part of the Compass installation, so it is enough to start Compass on `k3d`.

 To do this, perform the following procedure: